HBS-Urosystem/urosystem.kit2/cms/blocks/instructions/male.en.md

       instillation, and a ribbed grip for easy mounting.

-      With over 1,000,000 pieces sold, UroDapter is preferred by patients and healthcare professionals for its pain-free insertion, simultaneous treatment of bladder and urethra, and low risk of complications and infections.
+      With over 1,000,000 pieces used, UroDapter is preferred by patients and healthcare professionals for its pain-free insertion, simultaneous treatment of bladder and urethra, and low risk of complications and infections.

       It is applicable in most patients and suitable for a range of urological conditions and diagnostic purposes.